baboment/Spectre_plot_Chr/README.md

 Coverage produced at this resolution forms the basis of Spectre's ploidy calculation.
 Each 1 kb window is normalised by the genome wide median coverage to yield an estimated ploidy value.
-When creating the genome wide plot these values are first smoothed using a Gaussian kernel covering approximately one megabase.
-The kernel width is derived from the median distance between consecutive coverage entries so that the effective window spans about one million bases.
+When creating the genome wide plot these values are smoothed by averaging in a window of approximately one megabase derived from the median distance between consecutive coverage entries.
 The resulting smoothed ploidy values are then coloured for plotting using a nine step palette ranging from ``#d73027`` at zero, ``#ffffbf`` at two and ``#4575b4`` at four.